banduri/snippets/Readme.md

 ```bash
 cut -d "=" -f 10  images.json  | cut -d '"' -f 2 | tr -d "\\"
 ```
-First use '=' as the delimiter and give me field 10.
-Then use '"' as a delimiter and give me field 2.
+First use `=` as the delimiter and give me field ten.
+Then use `"` as a delimiter and give me field two.
 Finaly remote all single backslashs (i need to quote the backslash with a backslash).

 this gives me a nice list of Images to download so lets get them all.